ThabisoXakata/Intro-to-HTML-CSS-/README.md

 #CSS: Introduction to Cascading Style Sheets.
 Cascading Style Sheets contain all the visual styles for our webpahges, adding a visual appeal to your websites.
 To use CSS style on HTML codes, one has to connect them by using a link that woill allow them to work hand-in-hand.
 CSS has two parts: The selector and the declaration block.
+The selector: Used to specify the elements that you want to style in your code.
+There are 5 categories of CSS selectors:
+- Simple	- refers to elements based on "name, id, class" elements
+- combinator	- Selects elements based solely on a specific relationship between them
+- Attribute	- Selects elements based on a specific attribute or attribute value in our code.